tenpy/tenpy/doc/intro_model.rst

 8. Similarly, if you derived from the :class:`~tenpy.models.model.NearestNeighborModel`, you can call :meth:`~tenpy.models.model.CouplingModel.calc_H_MPO` to initialze it as ``NearestNeighborModel.__init__(self, lat, self.calc_H_bond())``.
-   Obviously, this will fail for models which are not nearest-neighbors (with respect to the MPS ordering), so you should only subclass the :class:`~tenpy.models.model.NearestNeighborModel` if the lattice is a simple :class:`~tenpy.models.lattice.Chain`.
+   Calling ``self.calc_H_bond()`` will fail for models which are not nearest-neighbors (with respect to the MPS ordering), so you should only subclass the :class:`~tenpy.models.model.NearestNeighborModel` if the lattice is a simple :class:`~tenpy.models.lattice.Chain`.

+The :class:`~tenpy.models.model.CouplingModel` works for Hamiltonians which are a sum of terms involving at most two sites.
-The generalization :class:`~tenpy.models.model.MultiCouplingModel` of the CouplingModel can be used for Hamlitonians with coupling terms acting on more than 2 sites at once.
-A prototypical example for such a model is the exactly solvable :class:`~tenpy.models.toric_code.ToricCode`.
+The generalization :class:`~tenpy.models.model.MultiCouplingModel` can be used for Hamlitonians with coupling terms acting on more than 2 sites at once.
+A prototypical example is the exactly solvable :class:`~tenpy.models.toric_code.ToricCode`.

 Some final remarks